-Mr. Kirk, Mr. Posno and Mr. Schroers are the Named Executive Officers with written employment contracts.
+Mr. Kirk, Mr. Posno, Mr. Gnatyuk and Mr. Schroers are the Named Executive Officers with written employment contracts.

-Mr. Kirk's employment contract provides for a base salary of \$500,000 plus a bonus of 1% of the adjusted consolidated pre-tax profit as described further in "Elements of Compensation, 1.
+Mr. Kirk's employment contract provides for a base salary of \$500,000 plus a bonus of 1.5% of the adjusted consolidated pre-tax profit as described further in "Elements of Compensation, 1.
 Cash Bonus Program" above.
-This bonus percentage increases to 1.5% for fiscal 2022.
-The bonus, combined with that of the Executive Chairman, is subject to a cap of \$2 million per year.
+The bonus is subject to a cap of \$1.0 million per year.
+Effective fiscal 2023 this cap will be lowered to \$500,000 as a result of the changes to his long term incentive compensation for 2023 - for more detail see "CEO Long Term Incentive Compensation for Fiscal Year 2023" above.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of twelve-month base pay.
 As of the date of the circular this amount would be approximately \$500,000.
-There is no change of control provision.
+There is no change of control provision; however, it is expected that one will be introduced in 2023.

-Mr. Posno's employment contract provides for a base salary of \$275,000 plus a discretionary bonus of up to a maximum of \$75,000 per year.
+Mr. Posno's employment contract provides for a base salary of \$290,000 plus a discretionary bonus of up to a maximum of \$90,000 per year.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of six-month base pay if terminated within four years of his start of employment date (May 6, 2019).
 If terminated after four years of service the contract provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month of base pay for every year of service up to a maximum of fifteen months but, in any event, no less than six months.
-As of the date of the circular this amount would be approximately \$137,500.
+As of the date of the circular this amount would be approximately \$145,000.
 No change of control provision exists.

 Exco has entered into a contract with WS Enterprises Inc. and William Schroers for management services relating to the management of the Automotive Solutions segment.
 The contract has no fixed term but is terminable at any time by either party on twenty-four months prior written notice and a payment of US\$500,000.
 In April, 2021 WS Enterprises Inc. and William Schroers have given notice of such termination and accordingly in April 2023 payment of US\$500,000 will be made.
 Both WS Enterprises Inc and William Schroers are domiciled in the State of Michigan, USA.
-The amount paid to WS Enterprises Inc. under this contract by Exco for the fiscal year ended September 30, 2020 is set out in the compensation table above.
+The contract is expected to be renewed upon its expiry for another period of no fixed term at a base salary of US\$216,000.
+This future contract can be terminated by either party upon twelve months prior written notice and no payment to William Schroers or WS Enterprises Inc. will be required upon such future termination.
 There is no change of control provision.